dcepelik/intuition/README.md

 those which are actually needed will be instantiated.
 (If the instantiation is expensive and involves reading a file, for example, this becomes very useful.)

-There's one more smart idea behind Tulip.
-Consider the `HContainer` and `VContainer`
-containers: the first renders things horizontally (left-to-right), the latter renders things vertically (top-to-bottom):
+There's only one smart idea behind Tulip: considering the `HContainer` and `VContainer` containers, the first renders things horizontally (left-to-right), the latter renders things vertically (top-to-bottom).
+Look:

 <div style="text-align: center">
 <img width=700 src="https://github.com/dcepelik/tulip/blob/master/img/hcont-and-vcont.svg" alt="HContainer and VContainer" />